trilitech/tezos-developer-docs/docs/architecture/smart-rollups.md

 ## Examples

-For examples of smart rollups, see this repository: https://gitlab.com/tezos/kernel-gallery.
+For examples of Smart Rollups, see this repository: https://gitlab.com/tezos/kernel-gallery.

 ## What is a rollup?